 WORLD WAR TWO had ended before one of the most improbable piston-engine fighter planes ever designed had the chance to see action — the North American P-82 Twin Mustang.
 Here are some essential facts about this remarkable fighter plane.

 Designed in 1943 as an extremely long-range, high-altitude bomber escort, the P-82 could fly distances of more than 2,300 miles (3,600 km) — even farther with drop tanks.
 By comparison, conventional P-51 Mustangs were limited to roughly 1,600 miles (2,700 km).
-The new plane’s astonishly long legs, not to mention its remarkable 40,000-foot service ceiling, would have enabled it protect American B-29s Stratofortresses on deep strike missions over Japan.
+The new plane’s astonishingly long legs, not to mention its remarkable 40,000-foot service ceiling, would have enabled it protect American B-29s Stratofortresses on deep strike missions over Japan.

 The plane’s innovative airframe featured two slightly elongated P-51 fuselages to offer additional fuel capacity.
 Initially, Twin Mustangs carried a pair of pilots — one for each cockpit.
-This allowed crews to switch off control of the aircraft on marathon endurance flights.
+This allowed crews to alternate control of the aircraft on marathon endurance flights.
 In later models, the port fuselage was exclusively for a pilot, while starboard side was outfitted for a dedicated radar operator.

 Pure Fighter, Solid Bomber

 Despite its ponderous size and weight (the plane was as heavy as two conventional 12,000-lb.
 P-51s), the Twin Mustang was a fast and nimble dogfighter.
 Its twin counter-rotating Rolls Royce Merlin Engines (which after the war were later switched out for lower-powered U.S. made Allison V-1710-100s) provided the P-82 with a top speed of nearly 500 mph (750 km/h).
-Six .50 caliber machine guns mounted in a single bank on the centre wing gave the aircraft a lethal kick.
+Six .50 caliber machine guns mounted in a single bank on the centre wing gave the Twin Mustang a lethal kick.
 Hardpoints on the outer wings allowed each plane to carry 25 air-to-ground rockets or up to 4,000 pounds of bombs – roughly the same payload as a World War Two medium bomber.

 World War Two ended by the time the Twin Mustang was ready for production.
 And with the post-war draw down of the U.S. military in the offing, the P-82 seemed destined for mothballs.
 However, escalating tensions between Washington and Moscow changed all that — America needed newer warplanes, and fast.
 With jet-powered aircraft still under development in the opening year of the Cold War, the Pentagon recognized the Twin Mustang as a useful stopgap that could hold the line until more advanced fighter technology were brought online.
 In 1947, the newly established U.S. Air Force bought 250, making the plane the last USAF piston-engine fighter ordered into production.